In this Mykonos vs Santorini comparison guide we look at the differences between two of the most famous Greek islands.

 Would you suggest Mykonos or Santorini for overall ambiance?

-This is very personal, as people are after different things on their vacation.
+This is very personal, as people are after different things when they visit Greece on their vacation.

 In a nutshell, Mykonos island Greece is famous for its wild partying, beautiful sandy beaches and celebrity spotting.